Southwest Louisiana Musicians Encyclopedia

 Bamboo Club.
 The Bamboo Club was located on Ryan Street near Court Street in the 1950s.
 Later, the club moved to Highway 14.
 The annual Contraband Days festival was first held at the Bamboo Club, but later moved to the Lake Charles Civic Center.

 Baptiste, John Phillip ["Phil Phillips"].
-John Phillip Baptiste on March 14, 1931 in Lake Charles.
+John Phillip Baptiste was born on March 14, 1931 in Lake Charles.
 Baptiste was a member of the Gateway Quartet and worked as a bellhop.
 Eddie Shuler arranged and produced his song, "Sea of Love" for neighbor George Khoury's label.
 The record sold heavily and Shuler leased it to Mercury Records.
 "Sea of Love" went to number 2 on the U.S. pop charts and spent 14 weeks in the top 40.
 It sold over two million copies in 1957.
 Del Shannon and the Honeydrippers recorded covers of the song.
 In 1985, Eddie Shuler received the Broadcast Music, Inc. award for "Sea of Love."

 Barro [See Joseph Boudreaux].